yxKryptonite/KrTrader/docs/index.md

 A toy quantitative trading system based on Python. (still under development)

-As a sophomore student majoring in CS, I've never systematically learnt any financial knowledge before (only with one general course).
+As a sophomore student majoring in CS, I've never systematically learnt any financial knowledge before (except for one general course).
 So based on my shallow knowledge, I developed this toy trading system within limited stock pool, using simple signal strategies and some machine learning based algorithms (which is my strength).

-The trading details may be shallow and childish, but I'm dedicated to the development of the `model-wrapped strategies` designing patterns, which is the core of this project.
+The trading details may be primitive or imperfect, but I'm dedicated to the development of the `model-wrapped strategies` designing patterns, which is the core of this project.

 ## Features
 - [x] Model-wrapped strategies